 - Are you an independent contractor or sole proprietor?
 If so, you’re likely eligible.
 If you are a contractor or self-employed, the application process is mostly the same, but there’s some additional guidance you’ll want to check out.

-- Do you have a patchy history with government loans?
+- Do you have an irregular history with government loans?
 If you’ve borrowed money from the government before but had trouble repaying these loans, you probably won’t be approved.

-- Do you have a rap sheet?
+- Do you have a criminal record?
 Applicants with criminal charges or convictions in the last five years might not be eligible.

 What you’ll need to fill out the PPP application

 There are a couple of items you can grab now to make this application process go as smoothly as possible.
 They will be helpful if your lender has any questions or is helping you complete the application.

 - Payroll reports: We’ll get into the details below, but payroll costs are the primary driver of the PPP loans.
 Completing the application will be much easier if you have ready access to payroll reports with the necessary details.
 (If you’re a Gusto customer, sign into your account to download your Payroll Protection Program report.)

 - Accounting information: If you don’t have payroll reports handy, the next best option will be to use your accounting software to compile the payroll cost information you need.

 - Tax forms: While each bank or lender will have their own process, some tax documents that we’ve heard requested are: